Edit

 Prerequisites

-Same requirements as Create conversational agent workflows.
+Same requirements as Create conversational agentic workflows.

 The Standard logic app resource that you need can be empty or have other workflows.
-In this guide, you create the conversational agent workflow that you need.
-The workflow includes an empty agent and the default trigger that fires when a new chat session starts.
+In this guide, you create the conversational agentic workflow that you need.
+The workflow includes an empty agent loop and the default trigger that fires when a new chat session starts.
 You can't delete the default trigger, which is required for the workflow.

 Key concepts